datalad-handbook/book/docs/basics/101-128-summary.rst

 Summary
 -------

-This has been a substantial amount of information on various configuration types, methods, and files.
+This has been a substantial amount of information regarding various configuration types, methods, and files.
 After this lecture, you have greatly broadened your horizon about configurations of datasets: